 Submerged Unit

-The submerged unit lives inside the crab pot, handling all vision, classification, and door control operations.
+The submerged unit lives inside the crab pot, handling all vision, detection, size measurement, and door control operations.

 Core Hardware